Fatima-css/aws-VPC-three-tier-architecture-lab/README.md

  > **Note:** Encountered a **case sensitivity issue** when creating the database.
 Initially, the database name was typed inconsistently (`webappdB`).
 Fixed by using lowercase consistently (`webappdb`).
 <img src="vpc/error case sensative.png" alt="Case sensitivity error" width="600"/>

--Verify it was created:
+- Verify it was created:
 ```
 SHOW DATABASES;
 ```

--Create a data table by first navigating to the database we just created:
+- Create a data table by first navigating to the database we just created:
 ```
 USE webappdb;
 ```

--Then, create the following transactions table by executing this create table command:
+- Then, create the following transactions table by executing this create table command:
 ```
 CREATE TABLE IF NOT EXISTS transactions (
   id INT NOT NULL AUTO_INCREMENT,